 Small marketing teams benefit most from analytics

 Most marketers work with limited resources; some are even all on their own.
 The biggest benefit you will get from predictive analytics is better time management.
-At Geber Brand Consulting, we use our CRM data of the past 12 months to forecast which times we will busiest interacting with clients, and which weeks or months we get the fewest incoming requests.
+At Geber Brand Consulting, we use our CRM data for the past 12 months to forecast which times we will be busiest interacting with clients, and which weeks or months we get the fewest incoming requests.
 We can then schedule our blogging, podcasting, or website revamp at the most suitable times.

 Search data from Google is very useful in this regard.
-We see spikes of 18-25 year olds in Taiwan googling "social media marketing" in October - those will be students deciding which course to take.
+We see spikes of 18-25-year-olds in Taiwan googling "social media marketing" in October - those will be students deciding which course to take.
 But we see the same spike in older people, combined with "marketing jobs" in August - this is when we start our hiring push on LinkedIn.
 If we correlate this with post engagement on our blog, we see that in November and December, companies are looking for help with social media marketing - which is when we run our Google and Facebook ads to lock in business for the next year.
 Learn predictive analytics to keep your jobFrom the example above you can see how important it is to understand the data.
 Marketing is no longer a hit-and-miss strategy, it can be based on real-time, valuable insights.

 In the near future, Artificial Intelligence will make this task even easier.
 (Read: 4 Ways How AI Can Augment the Digital Marketer) You will be able to feed more and more data into smart systems, and the AI will tell you what to do and when to do it.